Temporary Certificate of Occupancy Procedures

 - Applicant provides the anticipated date when they plan to have the whole project finalized.
 If it's more than 6 months, a TCO cannot be issued.

-- Once the temporary request is submitted and required documents provided, the Permit Technician reviews the application for completion.
+- Once the temporary request is submitted and the required documents provided, the Permit Technician (TC) reviews the application for completion.

-- Permit Technician (PT) assigned to TCOs determines any and all departments/divisions that need to review the TCO.
+- PT assigned to TCOs determines any and all departments/divisions that need to review the TCO.

-- Permit Technician sends a request for review to affected department staff, and organizes a site visit to determine if a TCO is ready to be issued.
+- PT sends a request for review to affected department staff, and organizes a site visit to determine if a TCO is ready to be issued.

-- Division/department comments are provided to permit technician within a two week period.
+- Division/department comments are provided to PTs within a two week period.
 All personnel involved in the process should log their time in Accela Workflow.
 This is important in order to charge the correct fees.

 The TCO Application (PDF) that will need to be completed and submitted with your application.